 July 22, 2019 in Strategy by

-In order to get the most out of your website, you need to measure everything.
-Before you begin to measure everything, you need to determine your business objective.
+To get the most out of your website, you need to measure everything.
+Before measuring everything, you need to determine your business objective.
 Step two is to ask, “How is your site going to accomplish these objectives?”

 Is Your Website Selling Products?